Glasgow Botanic Gardens: Library

 The Gardens has a small but long-established research library.
-It contains over 2,300 items in its main books collection, a hundred items in special collections, a range of botanical periodicals, and a run of Curtis's Botanical Magazine (1787-present).
+It contains over 2,600 items in its main books collection, over 150 in its special collections, a range of botanical periodicals, and a run of Curtis's Botanical Magazine (1787–present).

 The library is not a public library but a reference collection for those working directly with the Gardens, and for botanical or horticultural students and researchers.